 Oversupply is when your breasts produce more milk than your baby needs.
 This can be stressful for both you and your baby.

+Generally, the more often your baby feeds, the more milk you make.
 Milk supply usually evens out to meet your baby’s exact needs when they are 4 to 6 weeks of age.
-But it can take up to 3 months.
+But it can sometimes take up to 3 months.

 Problems with oversupply for baby

-- uncomfortable tummy most of the time
+- an uncomfortable tummy most of the time

-- spitting up often
+- spit up milk often

-- refusal to comfort feed
+- refuse to comfort feed

 - your baby has any other symptoms that worry you